turbot/terraform-provider-turbot/website/docs/r/grant.html.markdown

 # turbot_grant

-The `Turbot Grant` resource adds support for grants in Turbot.
-Turbot grant presents a cleaner and more explicit separation of duties on how users are managed in Turbot.
+The `Turbot Grant` resource adds support for grants in Turbot Guardrails.
+Turbot Guardrails grant presents a cleaner and more explicit separation of duties on how users are managed in Turbot Guardrails.

 ## Example Usage